When I was 16, I was in a car accident that left me stuck in icy weather as I awaited help. Having some of these items would have helped.

-Car Safety: Best Items Girls Should Always Have in Their Car
+10 Items You Should Always Have in Your Car

-As a girl who does not know a lot about cars, being prepared in case of an emergency does not involve much tools.
-Yes, almost every car comes with those handy tools needed for changing a tire and yes, my car has these necessary instruments, but, when it comes to those things I keep in my trunk just in case, do not expect to find a wrench or screwdriver.
+As a girl who does not know a lot about cars, being prepared in case of an emergency does not involve much in the way of tools.
+Yes, almost every car comes with those handy tools needed for changing a tire—and yes, my car has these necessary instruments.
+However, when it comes to the items I keep in my trunk just in case, do not expect to find a wrench or screwdriver.

-After that day, I kept a small bag of essentials in every car I drove and eventually owned myself and still do so today.
+After that day, I kept a small bag of essentials in every car I drove—and I still do so today.
 Here is my list of items I believe every girl should keep in their car.
-You may think you are the safest driver in the world but you never know when you may be stranded for whatever reason and these things can really help.
+You may think you are the safest driver in the world, but you never know when you may be stranded for whatever reason, and these things can really help.

 1. Cell Phone Charger

 Although I did not have a little emergency kit in my parent's car back when I was sixteen, having a working cell phone definitely saved me the trouble of having to sit there on that barely-used back road until someone kind came around and was willing to pull over and let me use their phone.
 Keeping a cell phone charger in your car at all times is a great way to ensure that you will at least have that mode of communication ready and at your fingertips in an emergency.